adt-13/movie-recommendation-system/README.md

 # Movie Recommendation System

-This is a movie recommendation system built with Python, Streamlit, and scikit-learn for my AI course project.
+This is a movie recommendation system built with Python, Streamlit and scikit-learn for my AI course project.

 ## Features
 - Recommends similar movies based on genre.